 What is it about adolescence that intensifies social changes and struggles, especially for girls?
 The answer lies in some big questions girls navigate during this phase.

-Three Parent Phrases to Avoid If You Want to Connect With Your Kids
+Three Parent Phrases to Avoid to Better Connect With Your Kids

 Words matter.
 This post shares parent phrases to avoid and what to say instead to connect and foster well-being in kids and teens.